Practice

 Beginner John Cassian, John Klimakos, Peter Of Damaskos

 John Klimakos places obedience as the first step of his Ladder — before fasting, before prayer, before any other practice.
 His reasoning is practical: without the willingness to be guided, you will inevitably reinforce your blind spots.
 Self-will is the first of the ego's defenses, and it cannot be overcome by the ego's own effort.
-You need someone outside the system — a teacher, a guide, a practice that demands more than you would choose for yourself.

 For Lay Practitioners